PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuance-For-Commands.md

 * parameters and arguments are entered the exact same way they would be if they were all placed on one line.
 * ad hoc could support this syntax as well (PSReadline could wait for a double-enter when in multi-line command parsing mode)
 * no breaking changes (a standalone @ is currently an unrecognized token in PowerShell no matter where it is used).
+* users can use a blank line to terminate the command, or they can opt to use a semi-colon or some other valid command-terminating token instead.

 **Cons:**

-* if no command-terminating token is used to terminate the command, a blank line is required after the command as terminator (but, users can opt to use a semi-colon or some other command-terminating token if they don't want the blank line)
+* no known cons at this time

 ## Motivation